flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 - Arguably has extra tests / variables and is less 'elegant' though a break, might help.
 - `goto` generally hard to maintain.
   - Hard to understand.
-  - Avoid using unless nessecary
+  - Avoid using unless nessecary.